How Paper Stays on the Cutting Edge: French Paper12 min read

 “I have a website for my product, and that is all I need, right?”

 We have found that combining digital and physical touchpoints creates a more impactful impression than either strategy alone.
-High-quality print items can elevate an experience by adding elements such as luxuriousness, uniqueness, memorability, or even humor.
+High-quality print items and product packing design can elevate an experience by adding elements such as luxuriousness, uniqueness, memorability, or even humor.
 Therefore, printing on high-quality papers like those made by French Paper raises the likelihood that users better engage with the messaging, leading to more desirable results.

 In order to stay relevant, quality and differentiation are key for French Paper.
 They have been able to corner a market for uncoated colored stock unlike anyone else in the industry.
 The difference between their product and a common bright white smooth sheet you might find in your office printer is both visual and tangible.
 Uniquely colored stock gives the ink printed on top of the paper life and color that cannot be replicated.
 Colors are shifted slightly and the color of the paper itself acts as a part of the design.
 Paper is not merely the surface on which one creates, but it is an essential part of the design and colors the viewer’s perception of the final piece.
 Add to this the tactile nature of a softly stippled paper texture on everything from the thinnest paper the heaviest cardstock, and you have a winning combination.